Tessa’s Recipe Rundown

 These Hot Cocoa Cookies are the perfect cold weather bake, wrapping decadent chocolate and marshmallow in one cozy, heavenly bite.

-These Hot Cocoa Cookies are everything you could want in a small cookie package.
+These cookies are everything you could want in a small cookie package.

 All the most mouthwatering textures in a single bite.
 And all of the flavors of the Christmas season.
 They’re seriously so delicious.

-Plus it’s a pretty simple recipe to make!
+Plus it’s a super simple recipe to make!

 These cookies make such a fun afternoon or weekend baking project, and they look amazing on a cookie platter too.

-I hope you give these cookies a try!
+I hope you give these cookies a try this holiday season!

 How to Make Hot Cocoa Cookies